HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/component/index.md

 2. **Reusability:** Build once and reuse across different parts of your application.
 3. **Customizability:** Use attributes, properties, and part selectors to customize components without altering their core code.

+Why did we use Broadcast Channel API?

+1. **Real-Time Synchronization:** Keeps components in sync, such as updating search results when a new query is entered.
+2. **Decoupled Design:** FCC components can work independently and communicate without direct references.
+3. **Flexibility:** FCC components can be distributed across different sections of the application, ensuring modularity.

 ## Components Overview

 AC (Atomic Components)